×

 All about Gabbro and Shonkinite Properties

 Know all about Gabbro and Shonkinite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Gabbro and Shonkinite belong to Igneous Rocks.Texture of Gabbro is Phaneritic whereas that of Shonkinite is Earthy.
 Gabbro appears Veined and Shiny and Shonkinite appears Banded and Foilated.
-The luster of Gabbro is not available while that of Shonkinite is subvitreous to dull.
+The luster of Gabbro is while that of Shonkinite is subvitreous to dull.
 Gabbro is available in dark grey to black colors whereas Shonkinite is available in brown, buff, cream, green, grey, pink, white colors.
 The commercial uses of Gabbro are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Shonkinite are cemetery markers, creating artwork.